Mental health in Russia: Direct misuse

 In 2003, lawyer Mikhail Fomin noted that psychiatrists were given preference in order to encroach upon the homes of the elderly and single people.
 It would seem that the law must counteract such manipulations in psychiatry but, in reality, the law leads to numerous abuses following which single pensioners are sent to internats to live the rest of their life there.
 In Fomin's words, no one disputes that only a specialist can make a diagnosis but vesting a psychiatrist with the unlimited power to decide the fate of a person is an extreme legislative innovation peculiar at present only to Russia.
 The very strict control over involuntary internment in a psychiatric institution is exercised in other countries, specifically on the part of the Church, but Russian public organizations are almost powerless.

 In 2008, during a scientific and practical conference held by the Advocacy Chamber of the Moscow Oblast, 200 leading legal scholars and human rights defenders noted the same trend when a tool for "relatively honest" encroachment upon property more and more often became the Mental Health Law.
-In 2014, legal proceedings started against a criminal group that took away apartments from patients of a town narcology dispensary in Novocherkassk.
+In 2014, legal proceedings started against a criminal "black realtors" group that took away apartments from patients of a town narcology dispensary in Novocherkassk.
 According to the data of law-enforcement agencies alone, the doctors sold seven apartments of patients and tried to do so in six cases more.
 An ill person who has lost his home often becomes a tramp, and citizens with no fixed abode, as a rule, do not appeal to the police.

 According to the 2013 interview of the representatives of the Independent Psychiatric Association of Russia to Radio Free Europe, because of the Russian Mental Health Law, sending people away for a month in a mental hospital is easy for prosecutors—with the help of pliable judges—and becomes an increasingly common tactic in the country's campaigns against political dissidence, extremism, and corruption.

 Robert van Voren says, "The law itself is OK but the abuse of it exists."
 The same occasionally happens in many countries monitored by the Global Initiative on Psychiatry.
 Psychiatry is regarded as a handy tool to solve disputes, and one can easily buy a diagnosis from a psychiatrist.
 In most of the countries, forensic psychiatry has changed only slightly, the strong resistance to introducing the modern practices of forensic psychiatry is due to not disparities in schools or views but the fact that the reform of the system would mean the end of corruption.
 Criminals pay off their imprisonment of many years by having themselves declared insane.
 Wealthy husbands declare about the mental illnesses in their wives to get rid of them and yet keep control over their children.
 Children declare their parents and grandparents legally incapable to sell their apartments.
 Even medical institutions recognize their patients as insane to take their property.